MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Take into account the dependent services**.
 Workload dependencies that interact with the VMs can impact performance.
 For example, caching, network traffic, and CDN.
 Also consider  geographical distribution (zones, regions), which can add latency.
 >
 > - **Collect performance data**.
-Follow the [Operational Excellence best practices](#operational-excellence) for monitoring and deploy the appropriate extensions that give you view into performance metrics.
+Follow the [Operational Excellence best practices](#operational-excellence) for monitoring and deploy the appropriate extensions to view metrics that track against performance indicators.

 ##### Recommendations